maelle/simplymaelle/content/post/2020-03-01-hugo-maintenance.md

 * some tweaks are directly supported by the theme via the website config file (think of it as an R function parameters) e.g. adding your name to the homepage rather than Jane Doe's;

 * some tweaks require your writing layout files (think of it as writing a wrapper for an R package/re-writing your own version of some functions) e.g. adding some fun sentence to the footer which the original theme doesn't support.
 In this case you should store your custom layouts, like the fancy footer partial template, in a folder called `layouts/` at the root of your website folder; _not_ in the theme folder.
 Hugo will give priority to `layouts/` stuff when defined, to use them on top of theme stuff; and you'll easily see what you changed.
 Your future self will probably find much joy in your documenting the why and how of your custom layouts in some sort of developer notes.
+The more custom layouts you write, the greater your responsability.

+## IMHO Have your content as Markdown, not html files

+With `blogdown` you can use .Rmd, .RMarkdown or .md as your website source, refer to [this exhaustive and clear comparison](https://bookdown.org/yihui/blogdown/output-format.html).
+I am strongly in favour of never using .Rmd in a blogdown site because its output is an html file, not a .markdown/.md file.
+This html file contains the whole layout of each page, not only its content, so when updating themes you'd need to re-generate all the posts from the Rmd source.
+Ideally your blog posts should be reproducible, of course, but I prefer not to have to worry too much about that and having my content safe and separated from my theme.

+Now, as explained in the table mentioned above, using .RMarkdown/.md has its limitations.
+For html widgets I can recommend looking at [the setup Steph Locke created for the RECON learn website](https://www.reconlearn.org/post/tutorial-post-creation.html#html-widgets-plotly-leaflet).

 ## Update your theme